forgecommunity/signalforge/README.md

 ---

-## 🔌 Plugin System
+## Plugin System

-SignalForge has a powerful plugin system for extending functionality!
+SignalForge exposes a first-class plugin system so teams can add observability, persistence, and custom orchestration without touching the core engine.

 ### Plugin Manager Functions